d-roland/speciesDetection/Mask_RCNN/crabe/README.md

-# How to train & evaluate Mask-RCNN to detect Segonzacia mesatlantica crabs
+# Use Mask-RCNN to detect Segonzacia mesatlantica crabs

 ## Data preparation
 ...